Manu’s Menu

 Step 8: Cut and enjoy warm.

-Pizza topped with prosciutto, rocket, and Grana slivers served with cheese and a drink on the side.
+Pizza topped with prosciutto, fresh rocket, and shaved cheese on a white table setting.

 Frequently Asked Questions